evkx/evkx.github.io/content/models/cupra/born/BORN_77_e-BOOST/_index.md

 ## Performance

-With overboost, the CUPRA BORN 77 e-BOOST has a maximum power of 170KW (231hp).
-Without overboost, it is 150KW (204hp).
-The torque is 310nm with overboost and 310 without overboost.
+With overboost, the CUPRA BORN 77 e-BOOST has a maximum power of 170 KW (231 hp / 204 bhp).
+Without overboost, it is 150 KW (204 hp / 228 bhp).
+The torque is 310 nm with overboost and 310 without overboost.
 It performs the 0-100km/h sprint (0-62mph) in 7 seconds with overboost and 7,9 seconds without overboost.
 The top speed is 160 km/h.

 ## Battery, range, and charging